Suicide Risk and Severe Psychiatric Symptoms in Lyme Disease

 Psychiatric symptoms have also been described in other chronic infectious illnesses.
 See discussion of mental health in Lyme disease and COVID-19.

-Lyme disease can affect the brain as well as the body.
-When infection involves the nervous system, patients may experience mood changes, anxiety, cognitive symptoms, or severe depression.
-Prompt diagnosis and treatment may help reduce these neuropsychiatric complications.
+When infection affects the nervous system, patients may experience mood changes, cognitive symptoms, anxiety, depression, or severe psychiatric distress.
+Earlier recognition may help reduce prolonged suffering and psychiatric deterioration.

 988 Suicide & Crisis Lifeline

-The 988 Suicide & Crisis Lifeline is a national network of crisis centers that provides free and confidential emotional support to people experiencing distress.
+The 988 Suicide & Crisis Lifeline provides free and confidential support for people experiencing emotional distress, suicidal thoughts, substance use crisis, or concern for a loved one.

-Anyone in the United States can call, text, or chat by dialing 988.
-The service operates 24 hours a day and provides help for:
+Anyone in the United States can call or text 988 24 hours a day.

 Related Articles: